koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 ### Concurrency

 Lambda functions are scaled by request.
-They are concurrent in nature.
+They are concurrent.

 ### Disposability